TPSKaizen/Cloud_Portfolio/Projects/README.md

 As it relates to the CI/CD processes, templating code has been extremely useful.
 This led to multiple APIs being able to utilize the same templates for the building, scanning and pushing of code/images.

+Finally, configuring SonarQube and Trivy was also fruitful.
+Witnessing the scans and having to remediate code was rewarding and also insightful as to how to pinpoint critical vulnerabilities and execute remediation.

 ## Diagram
 ![alt text](DevSecOps-API-Delivery/DevSecOps-API-Delivery-Terraform-Infra.png)